Topological Feature Vectors for Chatter Detection in Turning Processes: Introduction

 However, despite the active work in the literature on featurizing persistence diagrams, all prior studies on chatter detection with TDA have utilized only a small fraction of the persistence diagram for constructing a feature vector.
 Further, these publications only studied simulated signals and no sensory signals from actual cutting tests have been tested.
 Therefore, this work aims to collect and summarize state-of-the-art featurization tools for persistence diagrams, and apply them for the first time for chatter classification using actual experimental signals obtained from an accelerometer mounted on the cutting tool during a turning process.
-The methods that we investigate for featurizing the resulting persistence diagrams and classifying chatter time series include persistence landscapes \cite{Bubenik2015}, Carlsson coordinates \cite{Adcock2016}, persistence images \cite{Adams2017}, an example kernel method \cite{Reininghaus2015}, and path signatures of persistence landscapes \cite{Chevyrev2018}.
+The methods that we investigate for featurizing the resulting persistence diagrams and classifying chatter time series include persistence landscapes~\cite{Bubenik2015}, Carlsson coordinates~\cite{Adcock2016}, persistence images~\cite{Adams2017}, an example kernel method~\cite{Reininghaus2015}, and path signatures of persistence landscapes~\cite{Chevyrev2018}.
+Moreover, we provide the run time for each featurization method including the runtime for persistence diagram computation which constitutes the majority of the total computation time.
+To reduce the runtime for persistence diagram computation, we utilize B\'ezier curve approximation method~\cite{Tsuji2019}, greedy permutation~\cite{Cavanna2015} and parallel computing.

 The paper is organized as follows.
-In Section \ref{sec:pd_featurization} we provide a brief literature survey of featurization methods for persistence diagrams.
+In Section~\ref{sec:pd_featurization} we provide a brief literature survey of featurization methods for persistence diagrams.
 In Section~\ref{sec:experiment} we describe the experimental apparatus as well as how the data was processed and tagged.
 Section~\ref{sec:TDA} provides the needed background material on the tools we use from TDA.
-The method we use for featurizing the persistence diagrams and training a classifier is explained in Section~\ref{sec:method}.
+The method we use for featurizing the persistence diagrams and how we compute persistence diagrams are explained in Section~\ref{sec:method}.
 Section~\ref{sec:results} presents the classification results and runtime comparisons, while the concluding remarks can be found in Section~\ref{sec:Conclusion}.